 "Allstate" is one of the most recognized brand names in the United States.
-We use the names "Allstate" and "Lincoln Benefit Life®" extensively in our business, along with related service marks, logos, and slogans, such as "Good Hands®."
+We use the name "Allstate" extensively in our business, along with related service marks, logos, and slogans, such as "Good Hands®."
 Our rights in the United States to these names, service marks, logos, and slogans continue so long as we continue to use them in commerce.
-These service marks and many others used by Allstate are the subject of renewable U.S. and/or foreign service mark registrations.
+Many service marks used by Allstate are the subject of renewable U.S. and/or foreign service mark registrations.
 We believe that these service marks are important to our business and we intend to maintain our rights to them through continued use.